 “Further information will be forwarded you as soon as it is received.

 As the American forces got closer to the Philippine Islands the Japanese began to send as many POWs to Japan or other occupied countries as possible.
 On June 6, 1944, the Japanese sent the POWs to Lasang, Mindanao, by truck.
 Once there, the POWs were boarded onto the Yashu Maru and held in the ship’s front holds for six days before it sailed.
 The ship sailed on the 12th and dropped anchor off Zamboanga, Mindanao. for two days before sailing for Cebu City arriving on June 17.
 The POWs were taken off the ship and held in a warehouse.
 The POWs were returned to the dock and boarded an unnamed ship and arrived at Manila on June 25.
 They were then taken to Bilibid Prison and later Cabanatuan.

-It appears that he was returned to Bilibid at some point.
-On December 12, 1944, the POWs heard rumors that a detail was being sent outspread among the POWs.
+On December 9 or 10, Preston’s name appeared on a list of POWs being sent to Bilibid.
+A few days after arriving, on December 12, rumors spread among the POWs that a detail was being sent out.
+At some point, a list of names was posted.
 The POWs were given a farce of a physical and were told cigarettes, soap, and salt would be issued.
 They were told they would receive a meal to eat and one to take with them.
 The Japanese stated they would leave by 7:00 A.M., so the lights were left on all night.
 At 4:00 A.M. on the morning of December 13, the POWs were awakened.

 By 8:00, the POWs were lined up and roll call was taken of the men who had been selected for transport to Japan.
 1,618 POWs were allowed to roam the compound until they were told to fall in.
 The men received a meal and were marched to Pier 7 in Manila.
 During the march down Luzon Boulevard, the POWs noticed the streetcars weren’t running and many things needed to be repaired.